GausSetExpander: A Simple Approach for Entity Set Expansion

-Finally, we need to describe the scoring function that takes as input two Gaussian representation of sets and assess which one is the better representation.
+Finally, we need to describe the scoring function that takes as input two Gaussian representation of sets and assess which one is the best representation.
 As stated earlier, the best set is the one that have the smallest dispersion.
-We propose to use the $\Tr$, trace operator for scoring the sets.
-This is derived from the optimal transport theory, in particular the Wasserstein distance which have been fully explained in \cref{para:wasserstein}.
+We propose to take advantage of the $\Tr$, trace operator for the scoring function of the sets.
+This is derived from the optimal transport theory, in particular the Wasserstein distance.

-We recall the Wasserstein distance derived from the appropriate simplifications, and relying on the \textit{squared Bures metric} and \textit{squared Hellinger metric}:
+In Optimal Transport (OT) theory, the Wasserstein or Kantorovich–Rubinstein metric is a distance function defined between probability distributions (measures) on a given metric space $M$.
+The squared Wasserstein metric for two arbitrary probability measures $\mu, \nu \in \mathcal{P}(\mathbb{R}^d)$ is defined as: